How Does the U.S. Refugee System Work?

 - President Trump, who saw the program as a security threat, reduced the annual refugee ceiling to a record low of fifteen thousand in 2021.

-- As global humanitarian crises worsen, President Biden has promised to restore the refugee program, but rebuilding its capacity will not be easy.
+- As global humanitarian crises worsen, President Biden has taken steps to expand the refugee program, but rebuilding its capacity has not been easy.

 Until recently, the United States was the world’s top country for refugee admissions.
 From taking in hundreds of thousands of Europeans displaced by World War II to welcoming those escaping from communist regimes in Europe and Asia during the Cold War, the United States has helped define protections for refugees under international humanitarian law.
 Beginning in 1980, the U.S. government moved from an ad hoc approach to the permanent, standardized system for identifying, vetting, and resettling prospective refugees that is still in use today.

 The size of the U.S. refugee program has often fluctuated.
 The war in Syria and the resulting migration crisis in Europe increased policymakers’ scrutiny of arrivals from the Middle East, beginning with the administration of President Barack Obama.
 President Donald Trump ratcheted up that scrutiny with a ban on refugees from certain countries and sharp cuts to overall refugee admissions, sparking new debate over the national security implications of refugee policy.
-As conflict in places such as Afghanistan and Ukraine displaces millions of people, President Joe Biden has pledged to rebuild the U.S. refugee program.
+As conflicts in places such as Afghanistan and Ukraine displace millions of people, President Joe Biden has pledged to rebuild the U.S. refugee program, including by creating a new Welcome Corps initiative that would allow U.S. citizens to privately sponsor refugees.

 What is a refugee?